JosimoLopes/josimolopes.github.io/README.md

 # Portfolio

-Welcome to my personal portfolio site, a single-page application crafted with HTML, CSS, and JavaScript.
+Welcome to my personal portfolio website, a single-page application crafted with HTML, CSS, and JavaScript.
 This site is constantly evolving, so be sure to check back regularly for updates!

 Key Features: